-“Early pathway” other “public interest” expungement applications, and applications for executive clemency, when done right, are a considerable undertaking.
+“Early pathway” other “compelling interest” expungement applications, and applications for executive clemency, when done right, are a considerable undertaking.
 “When done right” means when done in the manner best likely to succeed.
-Expungement Lawyers in New Jersey™ charge $4,000.00 to process these applications.
+Expungement Lawyers in New Jersey™ charge $3,985.00 (sometimes more) to process these applications.
 This amount is not payable all at the beginning.
 Rather, it is payable in “stages,” as follows:

 We actually start with what we can think of as “Stage Zero.”
 Stage Zero consists of initial informal chats, either by phone, or email, or even an office visit.
 In these chats, we get acquainted.
 You get to size us up as we get some information about your overall situation.
 We formulate and share with you a very preliminary impression as to whether it is worth while proceeding further.
 Stage Zero usually incurs no legal fee at all.
 A fee may be required, however, if the Stage Zero conference is prolonged, or if it takes place a significant amount of time before you become eligible to seek the expungement.
 If anything in Stage Zero were to require a fee, we would inform you before we reached that point.
 Further, that fee would be applied, in whole or in large part, as a credit towards fees in any subsequent stages.